top of page

 Meet banjo

-Banjo possesses the intuitive skill to notice when emotion arises in sessions- sometimes before the humans are even aware of it.
+Banjo possesses the intuitive skill to notice when emotion shows up in sessions- sometimes before the humans are even aware of it.
 He loves to snuggle up (when invited) and has a gentle and calm energy for a young dog.
+He also loves to be silly, and is especially fond of children.

 banj.jpg